-- 12.6 Unless otherwise specified, a student may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned division's course offering schedule and availability.
-Only two repeat attempts may be permitted.
+12.6 Unless otherwise specified, a student may repeat a course, or an equivalent course, to recover a failure or to improve a course grade of D, subject to the concerned Faculty's course offering schedule and availability.
+Only two repeat attempts may be permitted during the study of one programme.
 Course grades for all attempts will appear on the student's transcript, but only the final grade earned will be included in the calculation of the student's CGPA.
-Throughout the study of one programme, no repeat attempt is permitted for a course with a grade C- or above. - 12.7 A student approved for programme transfer may make application for repeating a course with B- or below to improve the grade.
-Upon approval of transfer, the credits and the grade achieved in the course in the previous programme will be annulled, and the student will repeat the course or an equivalent course in the transferred programme.
-Only two repeat attempts are permitted during the course of study in the transferred programme.
+No repeat attempt is permitted for a course with a grade C- or above.

-Principal's List
+President's List

-12.8 At the end of Semester A and Semester B, or for part-time students on the completion of the second of these two semesters, a student's GPAs are calculated.
-Where a student over that period has (i) earned 12 credit units or more from courses taken at UOWCHK/CCCU, (ii) achieved a GPA of 3.70 or above, (iii) not failed any course, and (iv) subject to the Principal's endorsement, the student is placed on the Principal's List.
+12.7 At the end of Semester A and Semester B, or for part-time students on the completion of the second of these two semesters, a student's GPAs are calculated.
+Where a student over that period has (i) earned 12 credit units or more from courses taken at the College, (ii) achieved a GPA of 3.70 or above, (iii) not failed any course, and (iv) subject to the President's endorsement, the student is placed on the President's List.